Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 3. Attest for your Pets

-If you have pets, make sure you include a picture of them and send additional information via chat (videos, testimonials from your current landlord or even from a dog trainer etc.) – anything that shows your pet is well-behaved.
+If you have pets, include a picture of them and send additional information via chat (videos, testimonials from your current landlord or even from a dog trainer etc.) – anything that shows your pet is well-behaved.

 4. Upload Financial Documents